-If you have witnessed brown tips on your snake plant and are in a dilemma about whether to cut or leave the tips as they are, you have come to the right place.
+If you have witnessed brown tips on your Snake plant and are in a dilemma about cutting or leaving the tips, dig further into the article.

 - Can I Cut the Brown Tips of my Snake Plant?

-- What Causes the Leaves of Snake Plant to Turn Brown?
+- What Causes the Leaves of Snake Plants to Turn Brown?

 - To Wrap It Up!